lilemmy29/Titanic-Survivor-Prediction/README.md

 ## Machine Learning - Classification Model
 I applied a classification model to predict survival based on various features:

--Selected features included 'Pclass,' 'Age,' 'SibSp,' 'Parch,' 'Fare,' 'Sex_female,' and 'Sex_male.'
+-Selected features included 'Passenger class,' 'Age,' 'Siblings and Spouce,' 'Parents and children,' 'Fare,' 'Sex_female,' and 'Sex_male.'

 -Split the data into training and testing sets.